 High-ranking executives often benefit from therapy.
 Working with a psychologist such as myself, who acts as a therapist and executive coach, helps alleviate feelings of isolation, unhappiness, and burnout.
 If you’re struggling with your mental health, I have the education and background to address that.
 In addition, I provide the honest feedback that chief executives genuinely need.

 Do you work in a high-level corporate position?
 Are you currently a CEO struggling with feelings of dissatisfaction or unhappiness?
 You are not alone!
 And you deserve to be able to talk to someone about your feelings.
-If you would like to know more about how therapy can benefit you, please reach out for a free 20 minute phone consultation.
+If you would like to know more about how therapy can benefit you, send us a message or book a free 20 minute consultation call with Dr. Barajas.